nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 7
 ```

-You have been reliably informed the outage has been rectified.
-Bring all the nodes in rack '32' back online.
+Now you have been reliably informed the outage has been rectified, bring all the nodes in rack '32' back online.

 ```text
 Admin+> manage roster stage observed A541@32,A445@32,A333@32,A332@32 ns mydata